-We design and build 3D printers and print heads utilizing HDLS™/HDLM™
+We design and build 3D printers and print heads utilizing HD SLS™/HD SLM™

 WHAT MAKES OUR TECHNOLOGY DIFFERENT

-For the last four decades, all SLS/SLM 3D printer manufacturers have used the same core technology – galvanometers – to steer the laser beam across the print surface.
-Galvanometers have inherent flaws that make it impossible to precisely control the amount of energy supplied to each point on the print surface.
-This makes surface temperature hard to control, which results in parts that are porous and not internally homogeneous.
-In particular, high-quality metal parts, which require very precisely controlled print temperature, are still out of reach with the current technology.
+For close to three decades, SLS/SLM 3D printer manufacturers have been trying to improve the quality of their prints by mitigating errors, building multi-laser systems, and creating new materials.
+The core technology, however, has stayed the same.
+For example, the use of galvanometers, the mirrors that steer the laser beam across the print surface, have inherent flaws that make them impossible to precisely control the amount of energy supplied to each point on the print surface.
+In addition, due to unequal temperature distribution, the result is porous, not internally homogeneous, parts.
+In particular, high-quality metal parts, which require precisely controlled print temperature, still need to be within reach with the current technology.

 Tecnica’s 3D printers use our revolutionary, multi-patented Øgon print head instead of galvanometers to steer the laser beam across the print surface.
 Unlike galvanometers, the Øgon’s architecture ensures consistent energy delivery and precise positioning of the laser beam on the surface because of its unique properties:

-- The laser beam always travels the same distance to reach every point on the print surface, so it is always sharply in focus, heating exactly the desired point on the surface without unintentionally heating the area around it.
+- The laser beam travels the same distance to reach every point on the print surface, so it is always sharply in focus, heating the desired point on the surface precisely without unintentionally heating the area around it.

 - The laser beam is always perpendicular to the surface, so the shape of the beam on the surface is not distorted.
-(Think of shining a flashlight at a wall straight on versus at an angle.)
+(Think of shining a flashlight straight on a wall versus at an angle.)

-With the Øgon’s pinpoint accuracy and precise energy and temperature regulation, we believe we can achieve the consistent high quality, homogeneity, and strength that product designers require for final-part production, especially in metal.
+With the Øgon’s pinpoint accuracy and precise energy and temperature regulation, we can achieve the consistent high quality, homogeneity, and strength that product designers require for final-part production, especially in metal.

 Because the simple, elegant design of Tecnica’s Øgon print head eliminates the need for the complex workarounds used by galvanometers, it provides a more robust and cost-effective solution.
-We believe Tecnica’s printers will offer the productivity and cost efficiencies that meet supply chain managers’ requirements for final parts.
+As a result, Tecnica’s printers will offer the productivity and cost efficiencies that meet supply chain managers’ requirements for final parts.